II. THE PROKARYOTIC CELL: BACTERIA

 1. Structure and Composition

-The most common cell wall in species of Archaea is a paracrystalline surface layer (S-layer).
+A common cell wall feature in species of Archaea is a paracrystalline surface layer (S-layer).
 It consists of a regularly structured layer composed of interlocking glycoprotein or protein molecules.
 In electron micrographs, has a pattern resembling floor tiles.
 Although they vary with the species, S-layers generally have a thickness between 5 and 25 nm and possess identical pores with 2-8 nm in diameter.
-Several species of Bacteria have also been found to have S-layers.
+Many Gram-positive and Gram-negative bacteria in the domain Bacteria have also been found to have S-layers.

 To view electron micrographs of S-layers see the following: